Maho0Raga/dot_raga/README.md

 ![Platform: Omarchy](https://img.shields.io/badge/platform-Omarchy-purple?style=flat&logo=archlinux)
 ![Last commit](https://img.shields.io/github/last-commit/Maho0Raga/dot_raga?style=flat)

 The Ultimate Aesthetic Dotfiles Suite — a vibrant, curated configuration collection designed specifically for Omarchy Linux users.
-DOT_RAGA delivers a polished UI/UX, sensible defaults, and an animated, interactive installer so you can get your desktop looking sharp — fast.
+DOT_RAGA delivers a polished UI/UX, sensible defaults, and an anima[...]

 > ⚠️ CRITICAL WARNING
 > These dotfiles are strictly for **Omarchy Linux**.
 Using them on other distributions (vanilla Arch, Fedora, etc.) is **not supported** and may break your window manager or desktop environment.